Ed Gorman (writer)

 Edward Joseph Gorman Jr. (November 2, 1941 – October 14, 2016) was an American writer and short fiction anthologist.
 He published in almost every genre, but is best known for his work in the crime, mystery, western, and horror fields.
 His non-fiction work has been published in such publications as The New York Times and Redbook.

-He has contributed to many magazines and other publications, including Xero, Black Lizard, Mystery Scene, Cemetery Dance, and the anthology Tales of Zorro.
+He contributed to many magazines and other publications, including Xero, Black Lizard, Mystery Scene, Cemetery Dance, and the anthology Tales of Zorro.

 Personal life

 Gorman was born and grew up in Cedar Rapids, Iowa, where he spent much of his adult life as well.
 He lived for extended periods in Des Moines, Iowa; Minneapolis, Minnesota; and Chicago, Illinois.
 He was married twice, first to Catherine Anne Stevens for seven years.
 He next married Carol Gorman (née Maxwell), an award-winning children's and young adult author.
 They were married thirty-four years until his death in 2016.